takum-arithmetic/Takums.jl/README.md

 A wide range of functions are implemented for the number types.
 If you find a floating-point function you need that is not yet implemented, please raise an issue.

+## Author and License

+Takums.jl is developed by Laslo Hunhold and licensed under the ISC license.
+See LICENSE for copyright and license details.